b-kelly/ludum-dare-50/README.md

 -   [ ] add statement pieces to exploration areas
 -   [ ] implement special map event sound
 -   [ ] implement portraits and textboxes for crew requests
+-   [ ] add transitions between scenes to slow it down a bit and make it feel more polished